TUSKION/django-pageviews/USAGE.md

 ## Using Template Tags

-Django PageViews includes several template tags to display view statistics in your templates.
+Django PageViews includes several template tags and filters to display view statistics in your templates with powerful formatting options.

 First, load the template tags: